rfinnie/turku-api/README.md

 ## Installation

 turku-api is a standard Django application; please see [Django's installation guide](https://docs.djangoproject.com/en/1.11/topics/install/) for setting up an application.
-Django 1.6 (Ubuntu Trusty era) through Django 2.2 (Ubuntu Focal era) have been tested.

-turku-api requires Python 3.
+turku-api requires Python 3, Django, and tzdata.
 The following optional Python modules can also be installed:

 * croniter, for cron-style scheduling definitions